Ulverston: Local media

+The town's local newspapers are The Westmorland Gazette and North West Evening Mail.

 Twin towns

 Ulverston is twinned with Albert in France.
 They meet alternately at Easter each year to play football for the Cyril Barker Shield.

 In July 2016 Ulverston, as the birthplace of the film comedian Stan Laurel, was officially twinned with Harlem, Georgia, United States, birthplace of Laurel's screen partner Oliver Hardy.

 Festivals

 The many festivals held at Ulverston include: